SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

 Every hierarchy has its own **authorization value** which is basically a password.
 We will dive into authorization later.

+A note on terminology.
+The TPM supports both symmetric encryption (such as AES), and assymetric (or public-key) encryption (like RSA).
+Somewhat confusingly, in both cases the TPM refers to the key material simply as "key".
+Even when, as with RSA, it would more correct to use the term key-*pair*.
+For example, `tpm2_createprimary` is described as the command for creating a "Primary Key", but by default, this command actually creates an RSA key-pair.
+Keep this mind as you read on.

 ### Primary Objects

 Under a hierarchy, one can create one or more primary objects.
 These objects do